 ASICS MetaSpeed Sky: Conclusion

-The ASICS MetaSpeed Sky launches on April 1 and will retail for $250.
+The ASICS MetaSpeed Sky is now available at a retail price of $250.
 It weighs 7 ounces in men’s and 5.9 ounces in women’s.
 It has a 5mm drop with stack heights of 33mm/28mm (men) and 31mm/26mm (women).